Paul has been a Green Bay Packers fan all of his life. He remembers seeing Bart Starr, Paul Hornung, and Jimmie Taylor play in the 1960s.

-From January of 2011 until January of 2012, the Packers were the best team in the NFL.
-As we all know, they won the final two games of the regular 2010 season, and then won all of their playoff games, becoming Super Bowl XLV champs.
+From January 2011 until January 2012, the Packers were the best team in the NFL.
+As we all know, they won the final two games of the regular 2010 season and then won all of their playoff games, becoming Super Bowl XLV champs.
 During the 2012–2015 regular seasons, they made the playoffs every year.
-Why have they been so successful lately?
+What made them so successful?
 This article will suggest five key reasons.

 1. An Excellent General Manager

 Ted Thompson became the Packers' general manager on January 14, 2005.
 He replaced Mike Sherman, who was both head coach and general manager.
 Before coming to Green Bay, Thompson had been the vice president of operations for the Seattle Seahawks from 2000 to 2004.
 He had also been the assistant director and director of pro personnel for the Packers from 1992 through1999.

 Drawing on his previous experience and association with Mike Holmgren, who had been coach of the Seahawks, Thompson helped make the team successful champs.
 This was primarily done by his evaluation, drafting, and signing of players, as well as with the hiring of excellent coaches.
 He also judiciously resolved the Brett Favre retirement dilemma before the 2008 season, which played a major role in enabling Green Bay to establish itself under Aaron Rodgers.

 In his first draft of 2005, he selected future Super Bowl MVP Aaron Rodgers late in the first round.
 In the following years, he selected other stars such as A.J.
 Hawk, Greg Jennings, B.J.
 Raji, and Clay Matthews.
 During his first few years with the team, he signed a few key free agents such as Charles Woodson and Ryan Pickett.